I'm Here to Listen

 A typical assessment may include an evaluation of:

-- General Intellect
+- General Intellect and Cognitive Ability

-- Achievement skills (reading, writing, and math)
+- Achievement (reading, writing, math)

-- Attention and Concentration
+- Executive Function, Attention and Concentration

 - Processing Speed